psychemedia/storytelling-notes/and-the-girl-played-on.md

 ## Love more than salt

+*Widely told, this is a variant that has been forming for mem that borrows from several of them...*

 Once upon a time, there was a King, who had three daughters.
 The King didn't know them perhaps as well as he should, so he called them to him to ask them a question: "hwo much do you love me?"
 When the daughters looked at him a rather confused way, he explained to them: one day, I will choose one of you to succeed me.
 To love me, is to love my people.
 Who will be your people.
 So: how much do you love me?"

 The eldest princess, who had perhaps expected to be the chosen one, answered first: "I love you as much as all the gold in the kingdom" she said, and to the King, this was a good answer: being a King was an expensive business and this daughter appeared to have learned that lesson already.